RockAndStones/AMT-Project-1/README.md

 To run the end to end (E2E) tests, use the `run-e2e-tests.sh` script from the cloned root folder.

 ## Known Problems
 - The load-tests do not work with the Jdbc repositories.
-We think that this comes from the fact that we have concurrence access with the database.
+We think that this comes from the fact that we have concurrence access to the database.
 It works only with the InMemory repositories.
 - The tag functionality is implemented and tested but, we did not have the time to implement it in the UI.